merll/docker-fabric/README.md

 =============
 Thanks to [lfasnacht](https://github.com/lfasnacht) for publishing an implementation for a local tunnel to a Fabric client in the [pull request 939 of Fabric](https://github.com/fabric/fabric/pull/939).

-Once it has been merged into Fabric, it may be removed from this package.